slok/terraform-provider-onepasswordorg/README.md

 1password connect API doesn't allow managing resources other than secrets.
 Thats why this provider needs the `op` CLI.

+It needs the new `op` >= `V2.x` CLI.

-The `op` CLI needs a real user in onepassword to be used, so the recomendation to automate things using this provider is to create a separate account only for automation purposes.
+The `op` CLI needs a real user in onepassword to be used, so the recommendation to automate things using this provider is to create a separate account only for automation purposes.

 You will need the secret key and password of that user account.